rokdbest/AmortPlanCalculator/README.md

 # AmortPlanCalculator
 Simple bond amortization calculator

+You probably have to change the connection string in appsettings

 I don't think you actually need the dapper package (visual studio extension).

 Regarding code: